 Step 1: Prep Your Turkey and Brine

-Add the apple juice, brown sugar, and salt to a large saucepan.
+To make the brine add the apple juice, brown sugar, and salt to a large saucepan.
 Over high heat, bring to a boil, stirring until the sugar has dissolved.
+Once dissolved, boil for one minute, then remove from the heat.
+Cool at room temperature, then refrigerate until 40°F.

 Add the remaining ingredients to the apple juice mixture in a large container.
 Place the turkey into the brine breast side down.
 You might need to weigh down the turkey with a weight to keep it fully submerged.
 Set aside in the fridge for 12 – 24 hours (for best results, leave for 24 hours).